tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/16-Error Handling.md

 provider to be able to trace the root cause and fix it as soon as possible.

-One way of achieving this is to return an API-specific error code in the response to consumer.
-When the consumer reports the error to the API support team, the consumer can relate the associated API-specific code.
+<ApiStandard id="HNZAS_MAY_RETURN_API_SPECIFIC_ERROR_CODE" type="MAY" toolTip="APIs MAY achieve more secure detailed error handling with API-specific error codes." wrapper='span'>One way of achieving this is to return an API-specific error code in the response to the consumer.</ApiStandard> When the consumer reports the error to the API
+support team, the consumer can relate the associated API-specific code.
 The support team can then look this code up and ascertain exactly what has gone wrong and who needs to address it.